Cornell-PoBE/A1/README.md

     └── routes.py
 ````

-Below consists of brief discussions of each one of the following files:
+Below consists of brief discussions of each one of the above files:

 * `config.py` defines the configuration for the `Flask` app to run with.
 You do not need to touch this file.
 * `requirements.txt` outlines the initial module dependencies of the app.
 To install these, run `pip install -r requirements.txt`.
 If you `pip install` a module during the duration of your project, be sure to `pip freeze > requirements.txt` to add the new module to the `requirements.txt` file, **or else we won't be able to run your project**